-- promote sustainable long-term value creation at the Group and thereby support Danske Bank's ambitions of becoming a Better Bank for all of the Group's stakeholders: customers, employees, society and shareholders - ensure alignment between the interests of management and employees and the interests of the Group and the shareholders by ensuring that remuneration packages have a clear link to the strategy - support Danske Bank's ability to attract, motivate and retain qualified and high-performing employees in a competitive international market by enabling an appropriate total remuneration package
+- Promote sustainable long-term value creation at the Group - Ensure alignment between the interests of management and employees and the interests of the Group and the shareholders by ensuring that remuneration packages have a clear link to the strategy - Support Danske Bank's ability to attract, motivate and retain qualified and high-performing employees in a competitive international market by offering an appropriate total remuneration package

-Remuneration Policy 2023 contributes to achieving the Group's ambitions and long term interests in several ways:
+Remuneration Policy 2025 contributes to achieving the Group's ambitions and long term interests in several ways:

-- The applied performance criteria (KPIs) and associated targets for the Group's incentive programmes are closely aligned with the Group's strategy and ambitions. - The distribution between bonus payments in cash and shares seeks to ensure a balance between short-term and long-term results. - The share-based incentive pay under both the Short-term Incentive Programme (STI) and the Long-term Incentive Programme (LTI) provides a strong incentive to look after the Group's long-term interests.
+- The applied performance criteria (KPIs) and associated targets for the Group's incentive programmes are closely aligned with the Group's Forward '28 Strategy and the four strategic focus areas: Advisory, Digital, Sustainability and Simple, Efficient & Secure. - The distribution between bonus payouts in cash and shares seeks to ensure a balance between short-term and long-term results. - The payout partly in shares under the short-term incentive Programme (STI) and the completely share-based long-term incentive Programme (LTI) provide a strong alignment with the Group's long-term interests.

-The Group's general incentive structure supports its business strategy, including the risk strategy and the risk tolerance across all risk types, such as credit, market,, operational, liquidity, reputational and other risks identified by the Group.
+The Group's general incentive structure supports its business strategy, including the risk strategy and the risk tolerance across all risk types, such as credit, market, operational, liquidity, reputational and other risks identified by the Group as well as the Group's cultural commitments and values.
 The policy and the Group's incentive structures focus on ensuring sound and effective risk management through the following:

-- a stringent governance structure for setting goals and communicating these goals to employees - alignment with the Group's ambitions and key priorities on a short- and longer-term basis - alignment with the principle of protection of customers, shareholders and Alternative Investment Funds managed by Alternative Investment Fund Managers ensuring prevention of conflict of interests - ensuring that the total bonus pool does not undermine or compromise the Group's nor Company's capital base by including the policy and incentive structures in the capital and liquidity planning and setting - ensuring that incentives to take risk are balanced with incentives to manage risk and ensuring that remuneration is aligned with risk and actual performance commensurate with the Group's risks, capital and liquidity and evaluates the probability and timing of the remuneration.
+- Clear guidance for setting goals . - Alignment with the Group's ambitions and key priorities on a short and long-term basis. - Alignment with the principle of protection of customers, shareholders and Alternative Investment Funds managed by Alternative Investment Fund Managers ensuring prevention of conflicts of interest. - Ensuring that the total bonus pool does not undermine or compromise the Group's nor Company's capital base by including the policy and incentive structures in the capital and liquidity planning and setting. - Ensuring that incentives to take risk are balanced with incentives to manage risk and ensuring that remuneration is aligned with risk and actual performance. - Alignment with the Group's Code of Conduct.